groberts822/C.A.L.I.N.K./README.md

 <img width="431" height="353" alt="image" src="https://github.com/user-attachments/assets/052fd2c4-ca41-4cf7-a37e-5ef4aa8200c5" />

 I chose the **Waveshare 7.5 inch raw B/W e-ink panel** for a few reasons.
-At 800×480 pixels it is big enough to show a full week view with readable text, but not so large that it dominates a wall.
-I went with black and white only — not the red/yellow color version — because the B/W panel refreshes much faster and has better contrast for text.
+At 800×480 pixels it is big enough to show a full week view with readable text, but not so large that it covers a wall.
+I went with black and white only (there's ones with yellow and red too) because the B/W panel refreshes much faster and has better contrast for text.
 Color e-ink panels can take 30+ seconds to refresh, which felt too slow even for a calendar.

 The "raw panel" version has no driver board built in, just the display glass and a flat ribbon cable.
-This keeps it thin and light, and lets the driver board handle all the logic.
+This keeps it thin and light, and lets the esp32 driver board handle it all.

 **Specs:**
 - Resolution: 800 x 480